bensuperpc/bensuperpc.github.io/website/site/content/pages/about.md

 {{ img(src="/images/DlCNaHuXgAAoL7L.webp" class="responsive-img", alt="Minette") }}

+## This website

 This website use [Zola](https://www.getzola.org/) static site generator, the [abridge theme](https://github.com/Jieiku/abridge) and [Font Awesome](https://fontawesome.com/).

 JS is only needed for the search bar, the rest of the website is pure HTML and CSS, **you can disable JS without any issue.**

+You can find the source code of this website on [bensuperpc.github.io](https://github.com/bensuperpc/bensuperpc.github.io).

 ## Source